Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/input/camera_data.rst

 The *Camera Data* node is used for getting information about what the camera is view in order to achieve different effects.

-.. todo more explanation of what it is and how it works. http://blender.stackexchange.com/questions/27764
+..
+Add more explanation of what it is and how it works (TODO). http://blender.stackexchange.com/questions/27764